Modeling the spatial growth of cities: Empirical results and stylized facts

 The earliest models \cite{ishikawa1980new,bracken1992simple} were primarily developed to explain and replicate one of the most significant empirical observations of the time: the decline in population density from the city center, typically described by an exponential function $\exp(-br)$ \cite{Clark:1951}.

 Clark analyzed 20 cities worldwide, spanning Australia, the British Isles, continental Europe, and the United States, over different historical periods, primarily from 1800 to 1940.
-He assumed that cities were monocentric and isotropic—assumptions that, in light of contemporary urban studies, no longer accurately represent most urban structures.
+He assumed that cities were monocentric and isotropic\footnote{Something that is isotropic has the same size or physical properties when it is measured in different directions. ("Isotropic."
+Cambridge Dictionary, Cambridge University Press,~\url{https://dictionary.cambridge.org/dictionary/english/isotropic}.)}--assumptions that, in light of contemporary urban studies, no longer accurately represent most urban structures.

 Specifically, Clark's exponential model \cite{Clark:1951} describes the local population density $\rho(r)$ at a distance $r$ from the city center as

 where $\rho_0$ is the central population density, and $r_0$ is the characteristic decay length, often referred to as the density gradient.
 For the cities studied by Clark, $r_0$ ranged from 0.7 km to 8 km, with an average of 3.2 km, while $\rho_0$ varied between 7,700 and 300,000 inhabitants per km$^2$, with an average of 70,000 inhabitants per km$^2$.
 It is worth noting that the exceptionally high maximum value likely results from an erroneous estimate for London in 1841.